Cisco downs TJC to earn first-ever football title

 It was a “bittersweet” moment for Cisco College football coach Ryan Taylor on Saturday in Tyler.

-"I am so proud of the my kids," said Taylor, whose Wranglers defeated TJC 47-9 to captured Cisco's first-ever football championship.
-"I love TJC and a spent many hours here (Christus Trinity Mother Frances Rose Stadium.
+“I am so proud of my kids,” said Taylor, whose Wranglers defeated TJC 47-9 to capture Cisco’s first-ever conference championship.
+“I love TJC and I spent many hours here (Christus Trinity Mother Frances Rose Stadium).
 Tyler Junior College is a big part of my life.
-It's bittersweet.
-I didn't anything all week (about connection to TJC).
-It was an important game for me."
+It’s bittersweet.
+I didn’t say anything all week (about connection to TJC).
+It was an important game to me.”

 Taylor was a two-time all-conference center for the Apaches.
-After TJC played for UCLA and spent some time in the NFL become coming back coach with former Tyler head coach Danny Palmer.
+After TJC, he played for UCLA and spent some time in the NFL before coming back as an assistant coach for former Tyler head coach Danny Palmer.

 The Wranglers (7-0 overall, 7-0 in Southwest Junior College Football Conference) broke open a tie game in the third quarter by outscoring the Apaches 31-0.